 The Comp Carbon is kitted out with DT Swiss G540 disc rims, laced to Specialized sealed bearing hubs with DT Swiss Champion spokes and brass nipples.
 These gravel-specific alloy rims have a generous internal measurement of 24mm, meaning they’re specifically made for high volume gravel tyres (with a minimum of 28mm).
-They’re a high quality wheelset finished off with 160mm Shimano Ice Tech rotors and 12mm thru axles.
+They’re a high quality wheelset finished off with 160mm Shimano Ice Tech rotors and 12mm thru axles – all fairly standard stuff.

 The murdered out matte black-on-black paint job might be to some people’s taste, but certainly not mine.
 It’s not offensive, just not very exciting.
 Alternatively you could choose the leaf inspired pastel white and ‘ice blue’ gloss colourway at this level.
 To someone else, stealth black with popping tan sidewalls is probably just the ticket.
 Look across the whole range and there’s far more exciting paint jobs from two-tone bright yellow to shimmering oil-slick designs.

 Matte frames can take a bit more looking after, with specific cleaning products to protect their textured surface.
-Historically I’ve found them harder to keep clean than an easily wipeable gloss finish.
-At the end of the day it’s personal preference I suppose.
+Historically I’ve found them harder to keep clean than an easily wipeable gloss finish, but at the end of the day it’s personal preference.

 On first look, I thought I had a clear picture of what or who the new Specialized Diverge is designed for.
 Relatively narrow tyres with minimal tread, a lightweight, aerodynamic frame design, and a wide gear range.
-It led me to believe that this was aimed at the roadie turned gravel racer type.
-Maybe for people who seek to go fast on easy gravel paths.
+It led me to believe that this was aimed at the roadie turned gravel racer type, or maybe for people who seek to go fast on easy gravel paths.

 As far as USPs, the Diverge boasts a few.
-I’d love the post-lockdown chance to properly put the Future Shock system through its paces.
-RIding a proper long all-dayer to really see whether it has an impact on reducing upper body fatigue.
-The SWAT box, although giving a pretty bulbous downtube not too dissimilar to an e-bike, is actually pretty nifty for carrying those essential bits of kit that you need on every ride but would rather forget about carrying on your back.
+I’d love the post-lockdown chance to properly put the Future Shock system through its paces, with a proper long all-dayer to really see whether it has an impact on reducing upper body fatigue.
+The SWAT box, although giving a pretty bulbous down tube not too dissimilar to an e-bike, is actually pretty nifty for carrying those essential bits of kit that you need on every ride but would rather forget about carrying on your back.